 Although these units can be used on solid combustible materials and burning solutions such as paint thinners, petrol, etc., the wet chemical fire extinguisher is most commonly found in kitchens and catering environments.

 With an F rating, the wet chemical fire extinguisher is extremely effective at tackling large chip pan fires and ideal for industrial cooking environments.
 The wet chemical media forms a layer on the burning fuel and not only smothers it, depriving it of oxygen, but also cools the fuel which helps to prevent re-ignition.

 Wet chemical fire extinguishers are suitable for use on the following types of fire:

-These innovative new models can be used on an array of burning materials including burning textiles, burning liquids, burning fats and fires involving electrical equipment.
+Water Mist Fire Extinguishers are certified for class A, B, C, F* fires and fires involving live electrical equipment, making them very versatile for tackling most common fire risks.
 The way in which the water mist is released ensures that fire is effectively tackled and the burning material is cooled, preventing re-ignition.